Math tutor near me in Charlotte, NC

 Show more

-khushi taught 7 days ago
+khushi taught about 2 months ago

 The Student reviewed proper, improper, and mixed fractions, including converting between improper and mixed forms.
 Equivalent fractions were introduced and explored using visual aids like pizzas and a fraction wall.
 The Student practiced identifying and creating equivalent fractions, solidifying their understanding through interactive quizzes.